The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

-- Use Meprozine with caution in the ELDERLY; they may be more sensitive to its effects.
+- Use Meprozine with extreme caution in the ELDERLY; they may be more sensitive to its effects.

 When used for long periods of time or at high doses, Meprozine may not work as well and may require higher doses to obtain the same effect as when originally taken.
 This is known as TOLERANCE.
 Talk with your doctor if Meprozine stops working well.
 Do not take more than prescribed.

-If you stop taking Meprozine suddenly, you may have WITHDRAWAL symptoms.
-These may include anxiety; appetite loss; backache; chills; diarrhea; enlarged pupils; fast heartbeat or breathing rate; increased tears; irritability; muscle or joint pain; nausea; restlessness; runny nose; severe or persistent dizziness; sleeplessness; stomach cramps; sweating; vomiting; weakness; yawning.
+If you suddenly stop taking Meprozine, you may experience WITHDRAWAL symptoms, including anxiety; appetite loss; backache; chills; diarrhea; enlarged pupils; fast heartbeat or breathing rate; increased tears; irritability; muscle or joint pain; nausea; restlessness; runny nose; severe or persistent dizziness; sleeplessness; stomach cramps; sweating; vomiting; weakness; and yawning.

 Possible side effects of Meprozine:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: